TheCodeLabsDevs/PocketTracker/README.md

 # PocketTracker

-Simply track your watched TV shows and episodes, as well as audio plays and podcasts with PocketTracker
+Simply track your watched movies, TV shows and episodes, as well as audio plays and podcasts with PocketTracker

 ![](/build/screenshots/index.png)